GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 Developers are important partners in maintaining a great user experience in the Chrome Web Store.

-**Repetitive Content:** We don’t allow any developer, related developer accounts, or their affiliates to submit multiple extensions that provide duplicate experiences or functionality on the Chrome Web Store.
+**Repetitive Content:** We don't allow any developer, related developer accounts, or their affiliates to submit multiple extensions that provide duplicate experiences or functionality on the Chrome Web Store.
 Extensions should provide value to users through the creation of unique content or services.

-**Keyword Spam:** We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension’s description, developer name, title, icon, screenshots, and promotional images.
+**Keyword Spam:** We don't allow extensions with misleading, improperly formatted, non-descriptive, irrelevant, excessive, or inappropriate metadata, including but not limited to the extension's description, developer name, title, icon, screenshots, and promotional images.
 Developers must provide a clear and well-written description.
 We also don't allow unattributed or anonymous user testimonials in the product's description.